Arcadia-Science/comparative-amoeboid-crawling/README.md

 # Comparative amoeboid crawling

-This repository contains analysis code to accompany the publication 'Comparative analyses reveal substantial variation among unicellular organisms' (link).
+This repository contains analysis code to accompany the publication 'Comparative analyses reveal substantial variation among unicellular organisms' (in prep).

 Notebooks containing expanded methods and the code + analyses for generating all figures in the publication can be run in Binder: